sreedev23-bitbite/Hands-on-project--Getting-started-to-git-Hub/README.md

 This is a small notebook on Tools used for Data Science.
+To open this you need to have Jupyter notebook account or anyother source like anaconda to open the note.
+Hope it becomes usefull.
+Happy Reading :)